Are you seeking marathon beginner tips? If so, welcome to rundreamachieve. I am glad you have made it here.

 Start Slow And Build.
 Try 5 minutes running followed by a 5-minute walk and repeat 5 times.

-Running does not have to be complicated and as a beginner just focus on building on the mileage you run with each passing week.
+Running does not have to be complicated.
+So, as a beginner just focus on building mileage you run with each passing week.

-Less stress equals better results and that goes for all levels of runners.
-A systematic, not rushed approach will yield fitness results but you have to let it come to you, not force it.
+Less stress equals better results.
+Of course, this matters for all levels of runners.
+A systematic approach will yield fitness results.
+That being said, you have to let it come to you, not force it.

-Pool running is simply getting in the deep end of the pool or to a depth slightly above your height and swing your arms and legs as if you were running on dry ground.
+Pool running is simply getting in the deep end of the pool and running.

 This will take the stress off your joints and tendons most effected for beginner runners.